Programs and Projects

 IEEE PELS Cyber-Physical Security

 Cyber-Physical Security (CyPhy) focuses on utilizing the expertise of the Power Electronics Society to define design phase hardware hardening and communicate the requirements within this field of interest.
-The CyPhy group publishes, holds the CyberPELS workshop and focuses on Transportation Electrification, Data Centers, Distributed and Transmission Grid Security.
+The CyPhy group publishes, holds the CyberPELS workshop, and focuses on Transportation Electrification, Data Centers, Distributed, and Transmission Grid Security.
 Industry and Academia are invited to collaborate on Initiative Activities through Committee work.
 This initiative is now covered by TC-10.

 IEEE International Technology Roadmap of Power Electronics for Distributed Energy Systems (ITRD)